Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Invasion implies convergence

 \subsection{Dissipation approaches zero at regularly spaced times}

 For every $t$ in $[1,+\infty)$, the following set

-is (according to the a priori bounds \vref{hyp_attr_ball} for the solution) a nonempty interval (which by the way is unbounded from above).
+is (according to the bounds \vref{hyp_attr_ball} for the solution) a nonempty interval (which by the way is unbounded from above).
 Let

 denote the infimum of this interval.
-This quantity measures to what extent the solution is, at time $t$ and around the escape point $\resc(t)$, close to be stationary in a frame travelling at speed $\cesc$.
+This quantity measures to what extent the solution is, at time $t$ and around the escape point $\resc(t)$, close to be stationary in a frame travelling at the speed $\cesc$.
+The next goal is to prove that

-This definition of the quantity $\deltaDissip(t)$ is slightly different from the one used in \cite{Risler_globalBehaviour_2016}.
-The reason is that I have not been able to recover, in the case of radially symmetric solutions considered here, an estimate on the derivative of the dissipation $\ddd(s)$ similar to the one obtained in Lemma \GlobalBehaviourLemBoundDerivativeDissipation{} of \cite{Risler_globalBehaviour_2016}.
-However this slight change in the definition of $\deltaDissip(t)$ induces no significant change in the remaining arguments.